 The Principal is responsible for managing and conducting the exemption process in relation to the Student Appearance policy.
+In exceptional circumstances another staff member at the school may be appointed to consider an exemption request.

-If an exemption is sought, a request should be made to the Principal in writing setting out the grounds for the exemption, any relevant evidence and the modification to the Student Appearance policy that is requested.
+If an exemption is sought to the Student Appearance policy, a request should be made to the Principal setting out the grounds for the exemption, any relevant evidence and the modification to the Student Appearance policy that is requested.
+The request will be treated as confidential.
 The Principal will consider the request and seek to come to an agreement that is acceptable to all parties.
 Such an agreement may include:

-- An agreed modification of the dress requirements rather than a complete exemption, - Setting conditions under which the exemption will be allowed,
+- An agreed modification of the dress requirements rather than a complete exemption - Setting conditions under which the exemption will be allowed.